FredrikPedersen/Plain_Old_Java/Java Certification Preparation/Java SE 11 Developer 1Z0-819 OCP Course/README.md

 In Java, single character value in single quotes is considered a valid char literal, but any characters surrounded by double quotes is considered to be a string literal.

+### Local Variable Initialization

+To use a primitive data type variable in code, you must initialize it.
+This is not true for class static variables and instance variables which will have default values assigned to them.

+This initialization or lack thereof is a common theme in the exam questions.